marcteale/home-assistant.io/source/_integrations/nest.markdown

 - [Camera](#camera)
 - [Event](#event)

-Cameras and doorbells use [Automation and device triggers](#automation-and-device-triggers) for events and a [media source](#media-source) for capturing media images on supported devices.
+Cameras and doorbells use [device triggers](#device-triggers) for events and a [media source](#media-source) for capturing media images on supported devices.
 Other device types like Smoke and CO Alarms or Security systems are not currently supported by the SDM API.

 You are in control of the information and capabilities exposed to Home Assistant.
 You can authorize a single device, multiple devices, or different levels of functionality such as motion events, live streams, for any particular device.
 The integration is flexible enough to adapt based on what you allow.

-# Prerequisites
+## Prerequisites

-- The Nest Device Access Console Pub/Sub setup process has changed as of January 23rd 2025. **Please make sure you are using the latest version of Home Assistant.**
+- The Nest Device Access Console Pub/Sub setup process changed in January 2025. **Please make sure you are using the latest version of Home Assistant.**

 - The Nest Smart Device Management (SDM) API **requires a US$5 fee**.
 Before buying, make sure your device is [supported](https://developers.google.com/nest/device-access/supported-devices).